 Piaget’s Stages of Development and the Role of High School Teachers

 The science of reading and transitional literacy align well with Piaget's formal operational stage.
-At this stage, students are equipped to handle the complex thinking required in both subjects, and high school teachers can facilitate these skills through scaffolding and guidance.
+At this stage, students are equipped to handle the complex thinking required in both subjects and high school teachers can facilitate these skills through scaffolding and guidance.
 For example, teachers might use Socratic questioning to help students analyze a novel or engage in group discussions to dissect scientific texts.
 These approaches encourage students to think beyond surface-level comprehension and build cognitive skills essential for college and career readiness.

 Middle and High school teachers play a pivotal role in fostering both foundational and advanced literacy skills.
 Through the science of reading, they reinforce comprehension and analytical skills, while transitional literacy instruction enables students to navigate varied textual demands across disciplines.
 These approaches not only support cognitive development as described by Piaget but also prepare students for the literacy demands of higher education and the workforce.
 By embracing the science of reading and transitional literacy, these teachers empower students to become critical thinkers and effective communicators, bridging the gap from early literacy to the complex, lifelong skills required for academic and professional success.